CLOSE MENU

 • Collaborative spirit and full participation in Learning Network evaluation activities

 The National Home-Based Primary Care Learning Network, led by Drs.
-Christine Ritchie and Bruce Leff, supported by the American Academy of Home Care Medicine, the Home Centered Care Institute, and the Duke-Margolis Health Policy Center and is funded by The John A. Hartford Foundation and The Centene Foundation for Quality Healthcare.
+Christine Ritchie and Bruce Leff, and in partnership with the American Academy of Home Care Medicine, the Home Centered Care Institute, and the Duke-Margolis Health Policy Center, is funded by The John A. Hartford Foundation and The Centene Foundation for Quality Healthcare.